A letter from Pina Albo

 Be smart.
 Be sensible.
 Be open.
 Be more.

-We anchor our actions in these guiding principles, which in turn support our ESG commitments.
+We anchor our actions in these values, which in turn support our ESG commitments.

-Our ESG strategy helps us minimise and avoid risks, investments and actions that are contrary to our guiding principles and to being a responsible global citizen.
+Our ESG strategy helps us minimise and avoid risks, investments and actions that are contrary to our values and to being a responsible global citizen.

 Making a difference is a part of Hamilton’s DNA, and our ESG tenets inform how we operate.
 We treat our ESG goals no differently than other vital business imperatives; as such we focus on areas where we can deliver the biggest impact and with a view to continuous improvement.
 Our ESG philosophy is a living one, which will allow us to set a responsible example, drive sustainable outcomes and leave a positive impact on society.